-Thank you for your interest in the Dietetics and Nutrition Program.
+Thank you for your interest in the Nutrition & Dietetics Program.
 The following links provide additional information about the program.

 Students must participate in a state and federal background check for criminal convictions prior to attending supervised practice rotations during the fourth semester within the DIT curriculum.
 Additional costs will be incurred by the student to cover these expenses.
 Depending on the outcome of the background check, it is possible that the student will be denied access to the clinical/management environment and therefore be unable to complete the program.